venantius/ultra/README.md

 ### Requirements

-As of Ultra `0.4.0`, Clojure 1.7.x is required due to reader conditional usage in Ultar's dependencies.
+As of Ultra `0.4.0`, Clojure 1.7.x is required due to reader conditional usage in Ultra's dependencies.
 Ultra `0.3.4` is the last version supporting Clojure 1.6.x

 Leiningen version 2.5.2+